 Our initial SAP, published in 2010 was a collaborative effort of the Sustainability Advisory Board, City staff, expert groups and concerned neighbors.
 For the first time, individual programs and projects were examined together to determine if they were really moving us toward city-wide sustainability.
 We considered what was working, what was missing and how each effort helped or hindered the others.
 The result was a coordinated statement introducing five priorities and 17 goals organized into eight areas: Leadership, Air Quality, Energy, Water, Built and Natural Environment, Transportation, Waste, and Progress Tracking.
 Within each section, the SAP identifies new initiatives to encourage and assist residents, businesses, developers and others to practice sustainability.
 An update was completed in 2011 .

 Progress Report 2015: Making Waves

-We are currently developing a 2015 update which will align the Sustainability Action Plan with our city's strategic plan, reflect our growing links to regional and state partnerships, and continue to incorporate sustainable practices into city operations.
+We are currently developing an update which will align the Sustainability Action Plan with our city's strategic plan, reflect our growing links to regional and state partnerships, and continue to incorporate sustainable practices into city operations.